mrpunkdasilva/hackerrank/sql/README.md

 ## File Structure

 Each challenge is organized in its own folder, containing:
+- A `README.md` file with detailed problem explanation and solution approach
-- A `solution.sql` file with the problem solution
+- A `solution.sql` file with the implemented SQL code

 ## Docker Environment